pen-lang/pen/README.md

   - Developers can focus on application logic rather than ever-changing implementation details.
   - The language keeps codes testable by injecting non-testable codes explicitly.
 - Portability
-  - Programs written in the language can be ported to different platforms.
+  - Programs written in the language can be ported to different platforms including [WASM](https://wasm.dev).

 ## Background